7om941/Hltster-card-generator-from-spotify-playlist/README.md

-This program generates a print-ready PDF file containing cards for the game HITSTER (text and QR codes).
+This program generates a print-ready PDF file containing cards similar to the game HITSTER (text and QR codes).
 It uses a Spotify playlist as input.

 To use the code, you need access to the Spotify API:
 Go to https://developer.spotify.com --> log in with your Spotify account --> “Create App”